kravemir/kravemir.github.io/content/how-to/Flash-Sonoff-ZBDongle-E-as-router-under-NixOS.md

 ---
 title: Flash Sonoff ZBDongle-E as router under NixOS

+date: 2024-01-21T10:26:27+01:00

+description: Guide on how to flash Sonoff ZBDongle-E as router under NixOS

 intro: Sonoff ZBDongle-E is quite powerful Zigbee dongle.
 By default, it's loaded with coordinator firmware.
 This how to article contains steps cheatsheet to flash it with router firmware under NixOS.
 ---